CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/ct-label.md

                 - This filter enables you to search for requests assigned to specific printers.
                 - It uses a MultiComboBox, allowing you to select one or more printers.
-                - The list of printers is derived from the **Computec Label Printing Manager**.
+                - The list of printers is derived from the **CompuTec Label Printing Manager**.

         -- **Transaction Type Filter**